Usnul/blog/content/post/2012-02-01-stop-returning-void.md

 - jQuery
 - api
 title: Chaining, or Why You Should Stop Returning Void
+unlisted: true
 url: /2012/02/01/stop-returning-void/
 ---

+*Edit from 2018: The tone of this post is a little cringe-worthy to me now in retrospect, and I think that many APIs are probably clearer when you return void.
+Leaving this here for posterity.*

 Do you have code in your codebase that looks like this?